Skip to main content

 Image

-16. Download the cruise app before hand
+16. Download the cruise app beforehand

-Be sure to download the app while at home because it may take much longer to download the app from the ship's wifi.
+Your cruise line app is a great source of info and is often used for booking activities onboard.
+Be sure to download the app while at home because it may take much longer to download the app from the ship's Wi-Fi.

 17. Check what you cannot bring

-Have a look at the cruise line’s suggested packing list along with prohibited items.
+Have a look at the cruise line’s suggested packing list, along with prohibited items.
+Power strips, electrical cords, and baby monitors are all on the no-go list.

 Image